Moselle loop Bremm

 Campingplatz an der Mosel Holländischer Hof.

-Open the door and listen to the Moselle flowing by.
-This is what camping on the Moselle should be like.
+Open the door and listen to the Mosel River flowing by.
+This is what camping on the Mosel River should be like.

 From this campsite, you can easily explore Nehren and the region around Brenn by bike.